Marii Hasegawa: Personal life and legacy

 She moved to South Hadley, Massachusetts in 2001, where she continued to be active in working for peace and inter-religious cooperation until her death on July 1, 2012.
-In 2012, a documentary, Marii Hasegawa: Gentle Woman of a Dangerous Kind, was show at film festivals.
+In 2012, a documentary, Marii Hasegawa: Gentle Woman of a Dangerous Kind, was shown at film festivals.
 She was named one of the Library of Virginia's Virginia Women in History in 2018.